joeyramone76/ipcop-calamaris-3.0.0/README.md

 Calamaris addon for IPCOP 2.0.6

-Original code from Marco Sondermann http://calamaris.advproxy.net/
+Original code from Marco.S http://calamaris.advproxy.net/ (calamaris add on for ipcop 1.4)